fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

 A complete application is availiable as a [GitHub repository](https://github.com/fbielejec/shadow-cljs-demo).
 It shows a couple of things not covered in this post, i.e.

-* how to include macros in a namespace compiled with shadow-cljs.
+* How to include macros in a namespace compiled with shadow-cljs.
-* how to include npm dependencies.
+* How to include npm dependencies.

 Thank you for reading!